spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/10-service-listings/1-mysql.md

 <br />

-* Csreates a database for storing and manipulating data, defining the relationship of each table.
+* Creates a database for storing and manipulating data, defining the relationship of each table.

 * Clients can make requests by typing specific SQL statements on MySQL.